 Literally a city inside a city, you can easily see the sites of Ybor in one day if you choose.
 Here are some things to do while you’re there.

-Ride The Trolley – Tampa’s streetcar system takes you almost 3 miles from Ybor City to the Channelside area to downtown Tampa.
+Tampa’s streetcar system takes you almost 3 miles from Ybor City to the Channelside area to downtown Tampa.
 Riding the trolley on a sunny day is a great way to get around the area without getting in your car.
 There are several streetcar stops in Ybor, including at Centro Ybor.
-The streetcars come about every 20 minutes and rides on Saturdays are free!
+The streetcars come about every 20 minutes and rides are free every day!

-Coppertail Brewery – Located on the edge of Ybor, Coppertail Brewery offers a wide selection of beers brewed right in Tampa.
+Located on the edge of Ybor, Coppertail Brewery offers a wide selection of beers brewed right in Tampa.
 Free Dive and Talk To Me Goose are two my favorites there.
-The brewery is 2 stories and filled with eclectic murals and art.
-They also offer food if you’re hungry.
-Note: their tour is worth it – for $7 you get to see their warehouse and production area, a beer and a pint glass to take home.
+The brewery is 2 stories and filled with eclectic art and murals.
+Food is avilable as well (and it’s really good!).
+The $7 cost for a behind the scenes tour is worth is – you get also get a beer and a pint glass to take home.

 Rock Brothers Brewing – Located in the heart of Ybor near Centro Ybor, Rock Brothers Brewing creates beers based on musicians both locally and nationally known (try the Hooties Homegown Ale named after Hootie and the Blowfish).
 The day we went they were out of quite a few selections because they were moving their brewing location.
 However the variety was still good and I can understand special circumstances.
 There’s also a concert venue upstairs called The Attic that has some great shows if you get a chance to go.